farahdee/Projects/README.md

-# Projects: Car Rental Program
+# Project: Car Rental Program

 ## Problem Statement
 This project involves the development of a Car Rental Program using C++.
 The program is designed to simulate a simple car rental system where users can select a car model, enter the number of rental hours, and receive the total rental cost.
 The system is menu-driven and allows users to perform multiple rentals in a single run.